newaz-aa/iCost/README.md

       url={https://arxiv.org/abs/2409.13007},
 }
 ```

+### License

+This project is licensed under the MIT License.

-# Note
+### Note

-The work is currently being updated to include additional features which I plan to incorporate soon.
+The work is currently being updated to include additional features, which I plan to incorporate soon.